 |4||92 to 97 %||very strong sunlight (do not use for driving)|

-The main colors of lenses are brown, gray and green.
+The main colors of lenses are brown, grey and green.

 The brown increases the contrasts of the wearer and is generally suitable for nearsightedness.

-The gray renders better the surrounding colors and is generally suitable for farsightedness.
+The grey renders better the surrounding colors and is generally suitable for farsightedness.